Welcome to The Leaving Earth Project

 Inspired by dystopian science fiction and climate predictions, I have been making sculptural books as aide-mémoires - a French term that translates as an 'aid to memory'.

-These concertina books are ways of recording and evoking textures and atmospheres that are being lost due to climate change and overdevelopment.
+These concertina books are ways of recording and evoking textures and atmospheres that are being lost to climate change and overdevelopment.
 They can be folded, pocketed, and kept to remind us of the unique experience of being in the natural spaces of planet Earth.
 I imagine a future space traveler taking one with them to remind them of home.

 Documenting Our Home Planet